 Drug Recovery Means Change

-Recovering from a drug use disorder isn’t about getting back to how you were before; rather it is about creating something new.
+Recovering from drug use disorder isn’t about getting back to how you were before.
+It is about creating something new.
 If you are struggling with a drug addiction, now is the time to enter rehab.
-It is not at all easy, as there is no true cure for substance use disorder, but it is the best way to achieve long-term recovery.
-A successful rehab program will educate you about addiction as well as how you can overcome it.
+While drug rehab is not easy, it’s the best way to achieve long-term recovery.
+There is no cure for substance use disorder.
+That is why it is important to attend a rehab program that educates you about addiction and overcoming addiction.
 By equipping yourself with this knowledge you will have the tools to make a new life of recovery.

 Both physical and psychological dependence must be treated in tandem as part of a comprehensive rehab plan.
-People addicted to drugs need skilled, compassionate staff to help them reach recovery.
-Treatment professionals offer:
+People addicted to drugs need skilled, compassionate staff, such as the one at Drug Rehab OK to help them reach recovery.
+The center’s professional offer:

 - Individual and group counseling

 - A team of professional and supportive aftercare experts